 I don’t have very cute feet.
 I get calluses easily and quickly, my heels are often cracked, and my big toes point inwards (or “take a hard left”, as Anel lovingly teases).
-Over the last few months, I’ve realized that I can fix one of those problems at home.
+Over the last few years, I’ve realized that I can fix one of those problems at home.

-About a week into quarantine I realized that I was due for a pedicure so I took off my nail polish and tried to do it myself.
+About a week into COVID in 2020, I realized that I was due for a pedicure so I took off my nail polish and tried to do it myself.
 It was an epic failure.
-My nails looked yellow from not having given them a break from polish in literally years, my feet were callused like crazy (I’m now convinced pedicures make calluses worse in the long run), and I cut the nails jaggedly.
+My nails looked gross from not having given them a break from polish in literally years, my feet were callused like crazy (I’m now convinced pedicures make calluses worse in the long run), and my filing skills were less than perfect.

 I was determined to fix them so I did a foot peel and decided to start taking better care of my feet.
-I started doing this daily foot care routine back in March and my feet are now baby soft and smooth.
+I started doing this daily foot care routine almost 3 years ago and my feet are now baby soft and smooth.
 The routine has since been updated so I’m re-sharing this post today!

 Daily Foot Care Routine

-I go through this routine every night before bed.
+I go through this routine most nights before bed.

-Step 1: Wash your feet thoroughly in the shower or bath.
+Step 2: Wash your feet thoroughly in the shower or bath.
 I also exfoliate them once a week with the Necessaire body exfoliator that I also use on my body but any gentle exfoliator will do.

 Bonus step: I try to remember to use my Yoga Toes every night but end up realistically doing it 1-2x/week.
 They help to ease foot pain and I hope that they’ll prevent my toes from bending inward even more!